 Seiko is unique among watch brands for offering such a wide spectre of quality wristwatches in all price categories you can imagine.

-Simple classic quartz watch usually costs less than $50, more advanced solar and Kinetic wristwear are around a couple of hundred dollars, and high-end Astron and Grand Seiko watches are typically priced in four-figure numbers.
+Simple quartz watches usually cost around $100-$200, more advanced solar dive watches are around $300-$600, and high-end Astron watches are typically priced in four-figure numbers.

-Considering the quality Seiko offers in its wristwatches, often even compared to the Swiss manufactured counterparts, such as Tissot, the value-for-money is exceptional.
+Considering the quality Seiko offers in its wristwatches, often even compared to Tissot, a world-famous Swiss watch brand, the value-for-money is exceptional.

 Now that we’ve covered the history of Seiko, technologies employed in wristwear, materials and movements they use, and overall reputation, we can assure with a firm heart that Seiko watches ARE good and truly worth the hype.

 The variety of models, styles, prices, and functionalities is wide in covering all the customer segments on the market.
 The company also provides watches with various designs, whether you’re after a simple yet reliable analog quartz watch or a professional automatic dive watch.

 The brand has vividly shown how watches can be of high quality, while at the same time having many times cheaper prices in comparison to premium brands that also boast wonderful quality.

 Therefore, a long-lasting timepiece doesn’t necessarily have to cost thousands but is available for much less if you know what to buy.

-Subsequently, we look into the current collections from Seiko’s line-up.
+Subsequently, we look into some of the watches from the line-up.
 All of them are highly appreciated top performers in their immediate categories.